7 Essential Steps for Opening a Restaurant in Japan

 Step 5 – Apply for Permits and Comply with Regulations

-For detailed guidance on local procedures and variations, see our Business Licensing in Japan article to stay compliant with food service regulations.
+For detailed guidance on local procedures and variations, see our restaurant Licensing in Japan article to stay compliant with food service regulations.

 Fulfill fire safety and late-night alcohol laws